 Netflix is planning on increasing its streaming prices by $1 to $2 dollars in the U.S. and possibly beyond.
 Only new subscribers will be affected for “a generous time period,” but eventually everyone will be asked to pay more for Netflix.

-This news was revealed in the first-quarter earnings letter sent to shareholders [PDF link].
+This news was revealed in the first-quarter earnings letter sent to shareholders [No Longer Available] [PDF link].
 The letter also showed revenues of $1.07 billion for the quarter, and total subscribers numbers of 48.35 million (35.61 million of whom are in the U.S.).
 That’s a lot of people to annoy with a price increase.